 - E. Non-Regular Employees: Non-regular employees are restricted to offices and departments that have 24-hour operations.
 They are used to fill in for regularly, scheduled positions or facility overflow.
 These positions are covered by a benefits package, which is established by this agreement. - F. Extra Help Employees: An extra help employee works in a limited, but on-going capacity.
 An extra help employee typically works an intermittent, seasonal or varying schedule per week on an as needed basis and must work fewer than four-hundred and eighty (480) hours over a six (6) consecutive month period.
 To be consecutive, a month must include at least eight (8) hours of employment.
+Extra help employees in this bargaining unit are subject to the membership provisions of Article 2.1, if they work an average of at least 1/6th of the hours of a full-time equivalent (approximately 29 hours per month, on average).
 Extra help employees are not eligible for the benefits package.

-If the above limitation is exceeded in any one (1) type of employment the employee will become eligible for benefits (medical/dental/basic life/vision and paid holidays, as identified in Article 10.1) and be subject to the membership provisions of Article 2.1.
+If the above limitation is exceeded in any one (1) type of employment the employee will become eligible for benefits (medical/dental/basic life/vision and paid holidays, as identified in Article 10.1).
 Benefits shall be prorated to match the employee's FTE percentage as determined by service to that point.